aiforged/docs/docs/services/classification/aiforged-clustering.md

 The **AIForged Clustering Service** is an in-house developed machine learning solution designed to group unlabeled documents and data.
 Leveraging unsupervised machine learning, this service automatically classifies documents into logical clusters or categories—without the need for predefined labels.

-{% hint style="info" %}
+!!! info
     Clustering is ideal for sorting large volumes of documents, especially when you don’t have labeled training data or need to discover new document types.
-{% endhint %}

 ***